usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 Total time allocation: 5–10 min

-### Activity Instructions
+#### Activity instructions

 * **Purpose:** Learners know what the priorities and potential pitfalls are when procuring cloud solutions, and how to align agency needs with vendor capabilities.
 * **Expected Outcomes:** Learners will be able to analyze the benefits and tradeoffs of modular and hybrid cloud strategies and identify procurement approaches that promote flexibility and vendor collaboration without increasing complexity.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   How can we encourage modular or hybrid cloud strategies without overcomplicating procurement?
 What role should vendors play in helping agencies architect for resilience?